RFID tracking pillar page

 RFID Tags versus Barcodes versus QR codes

-7. Privacy concerns
+7. RFID and privacy concerns

-To avoid any potential breach in the security of your tags, make sure that the assigned area in your warehouse is protected, and placed out-of-reach from the outside.
+To avoid any potential breach in the security of your tags, make sure that the assigned area in your warehouse is protected, and placed out of reach from the outside.

 Lastly, there are also privacy issues concerning RFID chips in documents such as electronic passports.
-Typically, passport chips have basic control access capabilities, meaning that they have computing power to decode encrypted information, such as personal information about the passport holder.
+Typically, passport chips have basic control access capabilities, meaning that they have the computing power to decode encrypted information, such as personal information about the passport holder.

 However, this data is only readable through capable border control readers.
-Border control officers use the reader not only to confirm the identity of the passport holder, but also the validity of the passport itself.
+Border control officers use the reader not only to confirm the identity of the passport holder but also the validity of the passport itself.

-8. Advantages of the technology
+8. Advantages of RFID for the AV & Event industry

 RFID Scanner

-9. Disadvantages of the technology
+9. Disadvantages of RFID

 Using more than one reader at the same time can confuse the system: This is especially true for companies that deal with considerable levels of stock.
 If you want to speed up your processes and use two or more readers at the same time, make sure to set up anti-collision rules, so that only a specified amount of tags could transmit signals to their assigned reader.